 Adjustment of Status If You Are in the United States

-If you are currently in the United States on a valid nonimmigrant visa, you will have the option to petition the USCIS to adjust your nonimmigrant status to Schedule A green card.
+If you are currently in the United States on a valid nonimmigrant visa, you will have the option to petition the USCIS to adjust your nonimmigrant status to a Schedule A green card.
 You will need to file the I-485 form, otherwise known as Application to Register Permanent Residence or Adjust Status.

 Consular Processing If You Are Outside the U.S.

-If you are processing your EB-2 green card from outside the United States, you will have to travel to a U.S. embassy or consulate in your country of residence.
-This process is known as green card consular processing.
 Once the I-140 is approved, the USCIS will send it to the National Visa Center (NVC).
 You will receive a notification from the NVC indicating the processing fees you are to pay in advance.
 After making the payment, you will be instructed on the documents required to process your visa and how to submit those documents.

 Once that is done, the NVC will schedule you for a visa interview at the embassy or consulate.
 You will also receive the list of required items to bring along for the interview.
 You must appear in person for the interview at the time indicated on the notice.

-The interview will be conducted by a consular officer, and if all goes well and you are granted a visa.
+The interview will be conducted by a consular officer, and if all goes well and you will be granted a visa.
 The visa’s entry period will be valid for six months, and you will have to use the visa to travel to the United States before it expires.
-You will also get a sealed package which you must present to the immigration officer once you land in the United States.
-Do not open this package.

-You will then undergo an admission screening, and if you are deemed admissible, you will be admitted to the U.S. and you can start working with your employer as a Schedule A physical therapist with permanent resident status.
+You will then undergo an admission screening, and if you are deemed admissible, you will be admitted to the U.S., and you can start working with your employer as a Schedule A physical therapist with permanent resident status.

 Eligibility Criteria for Schedule A Green Card